slealq/sudokuSolver/README.md

 violation in place, although might not be complete).

 Containers are responsible of:
+ - For each position it keeps a slice of possible values.
- - Managing possible values of each container.
-The recalculation of possible values should be triggered by an observer of each cell.
+ - The recalculation of possible values should be triggered by an observer of each cell.

 Cells are responsible of:
  - Storing the value of each cell.
-An observer observes this value, and notifies containers of possible changes in the values.
+An observer observes this value, and cell notifies containers of changes in the values.

+## Sudoku

+### Board
+As state in the responsibilities, the board will be in charge of two main things.
+All updates to values in the board will be done through the board itself.
+In turn, the board shall update the corresponding cell through the `update()` call.

+And board will create all required containers.
+On startup, when initially creating the board, each cell must be created, and assigned the corresponding id that indicates it's coordinates.

+Each container must be set to observe the required 9 cells correspondingly.
+This task will be delegated to the container itself, but is triggered by the board.

+Board can receive a `request` to yield all possible values of a spefic coordinate, by which board will ask corresponding containers for their possible values, and yield the intersection of them.

+### Containers

-## Testing
+## Backtracking algorithm

-UTs
+Backtracking is used to filled a particular sudoku when no `deterministic` step can be made.
+This section will focus to explain in detail the logic that is behind the backtracking algorithm.

+Steps for backtracking:

+  1. While there are spaces left, or if not, then the board might be full but the board might not be valid.
+In that case, if the board is invalid the backtracking should still probe new values.
+     -